docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

         labels:
           # Set your DMS FQDN here to add the site-address into the generated Caddyfile:
           caddy_0: mail.example.com
-          # Add a dummy directive is required:
+          # Adding a dummy directive is required:
           caddy_0.respond: "Hello DMS"
-          # Uncomment to make a proxy for Rspamd
+          # Uncomment to make a proxy for Rspamd:
           # caddy_1: rspamd.example.com
           # caddy_1.reverse_proxy: "{{upstreams 11334}}"
     ```